narodnik/math-notes/carrell/errata.md

 * Exercise 8.1.26: B and AB (or BA) do not have the same characteristic polynomial.
 * Exercise 8.1.28: (iii) set a = -1, b = -1, c = -2, then det(A) = 4 contradicting the claim that det(A) ≤ 0.
 * Exercise 8.2.9: refers to a strange expression in Section 5.1 but it's not clear what it's referring to.
+* Exercise 8.3.7: should say "first quadrant and another in SECOND quadrant"
 * Exercise 8.3.20: taking Tᵖ to be matrix multiplication, then the supplied claim that μ is linear is easily demonstrated to be false with a counter example.
 Assuming it is the frobenius on matrix cells, then the question makes little sense since over 𝔽ₚ then μ is simply the identity map.